Linuxfabrik/monitoring-plugins/check-plugins/mysql-innodb-log-waits/README.md

                               [--defaults-group DEFAULTS_GROUP]
                               [--timeout TIMEOUT]

-Checks the number of times InnoDB was forced to wait for log writes to be flushed due to the log buffer being too small in MySQL/MariaDB.
+Checks how often InnoDB had to wait for log writes to be flushed because the log buffer was too small in MySQL/MariaDB.
+Frequent waits indicate that innodb_log_buffer_size should be increased.
+Alerts when log waits occur too frequently.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read user, host and password from (instead of specifying them on the command line).
-                        `/var/spool/icinga2/.my.cnf`.
+                        Example: `/var/spool/icinga2/.my.cnf`.
 Default:
-                        /var/spool/icinga2/.my.cnf
+                        /var/spool/icinga2/.my.cnf.
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client